Mouse Wave Shader

 </div>

-To avoid potential issues, consider using dynamic imports.
+You can use a placeholder while loading, to avoid potential issues, consider using dynamic imports.

 The component is designed to automatically adjust based on the parent's width while maintaining the original image's aspect ratio.
 The height is always calculated dynamically.